 Conducting home visits safely

-Know what is best practice when planning a home visit, so you can make sure staff are carrying out home visits safely.
-Plus, see examples of risk assessments.
+Get to grips with what's best practice when planning a home visit, so you can make sure staff carry all home visits out safely.

 School types: AllSchool phases: AllRef: 48811